brendanhay/brendanhay.github.io/_posts/2016-08-08-credentials.md

-Secure administration and usage of the master keys is a difficult problem typically requiring a solution such as dedicated Hardware Security Modules (HSMs) to support features like revokation, renewal, and replacement.
+Secure administration and usage of the master keys is a difficult problem typically requiring a solution such as dedicated Hardware Security Modules (HSMs) to support features like revocation, renewal, and replacement.

 KMS provides a programmatic API resembling a remote HSM.
-It offers a number of useful features such as centralised key management, secure storage, key renewal and revokation, as well as auditing via [CloudTrail](https://aws.amazon.com/cloudtrail).
+It offers a number of useful features such as centralised key management, secure storage, key renewal and revocation, as well as auditing via [CloudTrail](https://aws.amazon.com/cloudtrail).
 This means the master key we'll use is stored in secure HSM-backed storage and never leaves the KMS service.